casualwriter/powerchrome/README.md

 ### Files & Deployment

 Powerchrome is a single execution file (powerchrome.exe), only `powerchrome.exe, powerchrome.js` and `Powerbuilder-Runtime` are requried.
-The other files are options or depends on usage.
+The other files are optionl or depends on usage.

 File Name       | Description
 ----------------|------------------------